l3l0/OpenSocialBundle/README.md

 1. Security application configuration:

     * We can enable firewall for friend connect in ``app/config/security.yml``.
-When user is not signed via friend connectto our site will be redirected to ``/`` page by default:
+When user is not signed via friend connect our site will be redirected to ``/`` page by default:

             security:
                 firewalls: